hugomflavio/actel/README.md

 **Development version**

 If you would like to install the [latest updates](https://github.com/hugomflavio/actel/blob/master/NEWS.md#news) (which have not been integrated to CRAN yet), you can run the line below.
-Note that you need to have the packate `remotes` installed!
+Note that you need to have the package `remotes` installed!

     remotes::install_github("hugomflavio/actel", build_opts = c("--no-resave-data", "--no-manual"), build_vignettes = TRUE)